 We're unable to process your request at this time.
 Try again later.

 My gender: Male

-My wife and I consider ourselves Oregonians but have ties to Venezuela, Idaho and Utah.
+My wife and I consider ourselves Oregonians but have ties to Venezuela, Idaho, and Utah.
 We are a busy couple with five children who are all still at home.
-She doesn't have additional work outside our home, but usually puts in more hours than I do.
+She doesn't have additional work outside our home but usually puts in more hours than I do.
 We enjoy spending our extra time watching the kids perform in sports and music events.
-The beach is another favorite activity and we go as often as time permits.
+Visiting the beach is another favorite activity, and we go as often as time permits.
 As with most families, we take our vacation time seriously and love to travel as a family.

 I believe that life is much more than work followed by short interval vacations.
 My wife and I are deeply involved in our community church and volunteer our time weekly.
 We both believe that it is not enough to have a physically healthy body, but your spirit should be just as whole.
 We accomplish this by balancing secular activities with a healthy dose of spiritual study and religious observance.
-Music is an important part of our lives as well and all the kids play some musical instruments proficiently; mine is the guitar and cello.
+Music is an important part of our lives as well, and we all play some musical instruments proficiently; mine are the guitar and cello.
 All of the kids have inherited their mother's beautiful singing voice too.
-Our family's philosophy is summed up in one of my favorite quotes, "no other success can compensate for failure in the home."
-David McKay.
+Our family's philosophy is summed up in one of my favorite quotes, from David McKay: "No other success can compensate for failure in the home."